EvanBennet01/ACM-Testing/README.md

 # ACM-Testing

-This repository is made up of 3 files
+This repository is made up of 3 files based in C

 - A classic rabbit and fox game
 - A file that will induce an artificial delay for inputs of the program in order to test the ACM